irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 deliberate intimidation, stalking, harassing photography or recording, inappropriate physical contact, and unwelcome sexual attention.

+Harassment will not be tolerated in IRTF meetings and events, or on mailing lists and other online forums.
+Participants must follow the IETF anti-harassment policy which also applies to the IRTF [ANTI-HARASSMENT].

 If you believe you have been harassed, notice that someone else is being harassed, or have any other concerns, you are encouraged to raise your concern with the relevant Research Group Chair, the IRTF Chair, or the Ombudsteam [OMBUDSTEAM] who work on an independent and confidential basis.
-All such concerns will be considered and action will be taken as appropriate, up to and including exclusion of the offending party from IRTF activities.
+All such concerns will be seriously considered, and action will be taken as appropriate, up to and including exclusion of the offending party from IRTF activities.

 The IRTF operates and makes use of a number of mailing lists and other online discussion forums.
 At the time of this writing, Research Group